OscarHoekstra/ClassifyNPDB/README.md

 This is the main script that runs the pipeline and in which the other scripts are used.
 It is seperated into 7 steps:
 1. Retrieving a list of the present structure identifiers from the SQL database.
 This list is used by the other scripts.
-2. Load a file with (molconvert) inchi-keys for each identifier and add them to the SQL database.
+2. Load a file with (molconvert) InChIKeys for each identifier and add them to the SQL database.
-3. Combine a split inchi-key back into a single one. (see explanation of Natural_Product_Structure.sqlite)
+3. Combine a split InChIKeys back into a single one. (see explanation of Natural_Product_Structure.sqlite)
 4. Create a dictionary with structures present in the MIBiG SMILES TSV file
 5. Load the important data from the MIBiG database into a new table of the SQL.
 6. Get Classifications for the MIBiG data.